jcgras/adventureTravel/index.md

 const primaryColor = Color.primary;
 ```

-### Static image folder
+### One place for static images

-Following these principles we have included a file (`/src/common/Images.js`) in the `@common` module to export the reference of images, illustrations and static logos of the application.
+In any mobile application project it is necessary to use static image files (embedded in the app) instead of always downloading them from the Internet.
+This applies mainly for image files such as illustrations, logos, icons, etc. For this reason we have included a single folder to store all the embedded image files, located in the path: `/src/images`.
+We have included also the `Images.js` file in the `@common` module to export the reference of all the static images, located in the images folder.

 ![Image](/images/imageReference.png)